TeamPerie/CellDestiny/README.md

 Inputs matrices examples can be found in this directory [testData/LentiviralBarcodingData/](https://github.com/Louisahadj/CellDestiny/tree/master/testData/LentiviralBarcodingData).

-## GETTING STARTED
+## USER MANUAL

+To have an overview of CellDestiny functionalities, check out [User Manual]() directory.
+You'll find all possible QC, analysis and graphs that CellDestiny proposes.

-1) With the package
+1) For package users

-Read [GettingStarted](https://github.com/TeamPerie/CellDestiny/tree/main/GettingStarted) html files or re-run Rmd files to practice.
+Read [package/ subdirectory]() html files (download them on your computer to visualize them) or re-run Rmd files to practice.

-2) With the web app
+2) For app users

+Read [app/ subdirectory]() html files (download them on your computer to visualize them) or re-run Rmd files to practice.

 To play with the web app "test dataset", click on the [link](https://perie-team.shinyapps.io/CellDestiny/) to open the web application.